olmectech/apache/README.md

 # apache

 This module installs httpd and ensures httpd stays running.
-If httpd stops it will restat it on next Puppet run.
+If httpd stops it will restart it on next Puppet run.
 This goes in the init.pp file.

 class apache {